PDX Model Studies

 - Integrated approach using the same PDX models and/or the corresponding cell line

-- 2D/3D screening assays and subsequent in vivo studies
+- 2D/3D screening assays and subsequent PDX in vivo efficacy studies

 - Identification of biomarkers, which predicts tumor sensitivity of compounds

-- PDX platform using humanized mice in standard or single mouse trial (SMT) format
+- PDX Model platform using humanized mice in standard or single mouse trial format (SMT)

-We are constantly adding new models, which are continuously established through international collaborations with major hospitals and universities.
+Constant addition of new PDX models, which are continuously established through international collaborations with major hospitals and universities.

 Support your in vitro, in vivo, and ex vivo studies with the following at your fingertips:

-By leveraging the wealth of information that we have on each tumor model, we can help you with your study and provide suggested PDX models to test.
+By leveraging the wealth of information that we have on each tumor model, we can help you with your study and provide suggested patient-derived xenograft PDX models to test.